-6-17 FEES FOR REMOVAL OR RELOCATION OF UNDERGROUND GASOLINE STORAGE TANKS
+6-17 FEES FOR REMOVAL OR RELOCATION OF UNDERGROUND GASOLINE STORAGE TANKS shall be in the amount not to exceed the maximum established by Massachusetts General Laws, Chapter 148, Section 38A.

-The Board of Selectmen shall establish a fee for removal or relocation of underground gasoline storage tanks.
-Said fee shall be in the amount not to exceed the maximum established by Massachusetts General Laws, Chapter 148, Section 38A.
+The Select Board shall establish a fee for removal or relocation of underground gasoline storage tanks.
+Said fee